-Excludes all animal products (meat, poultry, fish, seafood, eggs, dairy).
+Excludes the majority (or entirety) of animal products (meat, poultry, fish, seafood, eggs, dairy).

 Includes fruits, vegetables, whole grains, legumes, nuts (hint: JOI) and seeds in their whole, natural form (or minimally processed).

-Excludes highly processed and refined foods, even if derived from plants.
+Excludes refined food and highly processed food, even if derived from plants.

 Excludes added sugars and artificial colors, flavors and additives.

 Now you may be wondering, how do we know that this is the way to go?
 Well, for that, we can thank science.
-Several studies have found the benefits of eating a plant-predominant diet, one which emphasizes whole, minimally processed foods.
+Several studies have found the benefits of eating a plant-predominant diet.
+One which emphasizes whole, minimally processed foods over animal foods.

-Here are the top 3 reasons why we are all for a plant-based diet:
+Here are the top 3 reasons why a predominantly plant-based diet makes sense:

 1. Plant-based diets prevent and may treat diseases.

-Studies have shown that a plant-based diet lowers the risk for chronic diseases such as cardiovascular (disease of the heart), diabetes, obesity, as well as most cancers (although genetics play a large role in cancer, several studies have shown that lifestyle choices can turn cancer genes on and off).
+Studies have shown that a plant-based diet lowers the risk for chronic diseases such as cardiovascular (disease of the heart), diabetes, obesity, as well as most cancers.
+However, although genetics play a large role in cancer, several studies have shown that lifestyle choices can turn cancer genes on and off.
 In fact, there are several success stories of cancer patients with advanced disease stages who reversed their illness following a whole food, plant-based diet!